'My heart and body shake': Afghan women defy Taliban

 In the video, Tamana calls out: "Kindly help!
 Taliban have come to our home in Parwan 2.
 My sisters are at home."

-Several women interviewed by AFP before the raids, who spoke of "non-stop threats", have since gone into hiding.
+Several women interviewed by AFP before the raids, who spoke of "non-stop threats", later went into hiding.

+The UN also demanded information about two more female activists allegedly detained two weeks ago, named by rights advocates as Zahra Mohammadi and Mursal Ayar.

 Taliban government spokesman Zabihullah Mujahid denied any women were being held, but said authorities had the right "to arrest and detain dissidents or those who break the law", after the government banned unsanctioned protests soon after coming to power.